Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Many types of medications can help prevent stroke.
 You may be prescribed 1 or more of the following:

 Anticoagulant (“blood thinning”) medications help prevent blood clots from forming.
 If you take a blood thinner, you may need regular blood tests.

 Antiplatelets, such as aspirin, are prescribed for many stroke patients.
 They make blood clots less likely to form.
 Aspirin is available over the counter.

 Blood pressure medications help lower high blood pressure.
-In most cases, you’ll need to take several types of medications.
+You may need to take more than one blood pressure medication..

 Cholesterol-lowering drugs make plaque less likely to build up in your artery walls, which can decrease the risk of stroke.

 Heart medications can treat certain heart problems that increase your risk of stroke.

 Diabetes medications adjust blood sugar levels.
 This can prevent problems that lead to stroke.

 To help keep my blood from clotting,

 To keep my blood pressure lower so it’s easier for my heart to pump,

 Below are tips for taking medication.
 Keep in mind that most medications need to be taken every day — even when you feel fine.
 Ask your doctor if you need to avoid certain foods or alcohol.
 Also mention if you have problems affording medication.

 Have a routine.
 Take medication at the same time each day.
 Use reminders to help stay on track.
 Some people find using a pill box to organize medications helpful for this.

 Take all your medications.
 Some medications work best when used with others.
 Don’t take one type and skip another.

 Plan ahead.
 Refill prescriptions before they run out.
 Be sure to take medications along if you travel.

 Never change your dosage or stop taking medication on your own.
 And if you miss a pill, don’t take 2 the next time.